 At every stage in my working life, I have had a different budgeting strategy.
 For the first 10 years, I usually just spent all my money within a few days of getting paid.
 My budgeting strategy involved taking a sticky note, writing down the amount of money I was getting on payday at the top, then subtracting all the amounts I knew I was going to have to payout.
 At this stage, I considered myself lucky if I had even $50 leftover.
 But that wasn’t enough money to have “fun”, so then I used credit to pay for a lifestyle I couldn’t afford—and eventually found myself maxed out with nearly $30,000 of debt.

 In 2011, I had to get serious about my financial situation, and that included adopting a new-to-me strategy: budgeting.
 Like, at all.
 Up to that point, I had never written a monthly budget in my life.
 But we all have to start somewhere, and for me the starting line was in 2011.
-After getting used to budgeting with a job where I was paid bi-weekly, I wrote two basic posts about how I wrote my monthly budgets and even advised you on how you could create your own.
+After getting used to budgeting with a job where I was paid bi-weekly, I wrote a basic post about how I wrote my monthly budgets.
 And in 2015, I had a full-time job where I was getting paid twice/month, so I changed my strategy to one that involved budgeting monthly, semi-monthly and weekly.

 In the four years that I was budgeting with a full-time salary, the process always revolved around one thing: figuring out what I was going to do with that month’s income.
 It didn’t really matter how much I earned or how often I got paid.
 There was always a set amount of money coming in each month, and my job was to figure out what to do with it.
 When I announced that I had quit my job in June 2015 to work for myself, I knew my budgeting strategy was going to change again.
 I knew this, but I didn’t understand just how much it was really going to have to change.
 The first lesson I learned: there is no such thing as living on each month’s income.